Theater (TH)

 The evolution of Black Theatre in the United States.
 Students will gain an understanding of the importance of image as it relates to the creation, production, and function of Black Theatre through the years.
 Students will study and interpret plays from the mid-nineteenth century to the end of the twentieth century, and participate in both individual and group presentations.
 Students will not only study the work as an art form, but the historical origins and social, cultural, and political ramifications of the work.
 Analysis and exploration will juxtapose the realities of mainstream theater and culture with the solidification of Black Theatre as a field.

-Note(s): Fulfills Cultural Diversity requirement; Fulfills Humanistic Inquiry Requirement.
+Note(s): Fulfills Cultural Diversity requirement; fulfills Humanistic Inquiry Requirement.

 TH 339 - Community-Based Theater